JGE seeks a new Editor-in-Chief

 - Leading the process to select JGE's annual Outstanding Paper and Reviewer Awards

-- Serving as an ex officio member of the Executive Committee to maximize the success of the journal and its support for the NAGT mission
+- Serving as an ex officio member of the Executive Committee to maximize the success of the journal and its support for the NAGT mission, including

 - Attending face-to-face and virtual meetings of the Executive Committee and Council

-- Serving as a liaison of the Ex Comm to NAGT's Geoscience Education Research Division
+- Serving as a liaison of the Executive Committee to NAGT's Geoscience Education Research Division

 - Promoting the journal through appropriate venues and activities, including (but not limited to):